 Paid parental leave pay

 The Commonwealth Paid Parental Leave Scheme provides Government funded Parental Leave Pay to employees who meet eligibility criteria.
 Employers may be required to have a role in providing payments to employees through their payroll system.
-The scheme is administered by the federal Department of Human Services.
+The scheme is administered by the federal department, Services Australia.